Terion89/Bachelorthesis_MultiAgentSystemsReinforcementLearning/README.md

-# Swarmintelligence in Multi-Agent-Systems with Reinforcement Learning in Minecraft
+# Schwarmintelligenz in Multi-Agenten-Systemen mit Reinforcement Learning in Minecraft

 relevant data